 The Pastor nodded.

-“And when those barriers begin to crumble—”
+“But, in time, those barriers begin to crumble—”

 “The memories return,” the Pastor said, completing the rest of Tony’s sentence.
 “But it’s so painful.”